In 2005, Ludvig Strigeus a Swedish software programmer single-handedly developed an internet revolution, in his free time.

 The interesting part is that he is the same guy who later created Spotify.

-But uTorrent only came to limelight when it was purchased by BitTorrent Inc, and Spotify rose to fame when a full software development team started backing the project.
-Which is true for all kinds of software products in the market today.
+But uTorrent only came to the limelight when it was purchased by BitTorrent Inc, and Spotify rose to fame when a full software development team started backing the project.
+This is true for all kinds of software products in the market today.

 The success of the software industry is largely attributed to the efficiency and collaboration it has achieved in the past 10 years.
 The software development process has undergone major changes that shape today’s software economics.